 Investing isn’t something most of us know how to do well.
-Sure, looking at companies like Amazon, Apple and others is a good start, but a single stock in each will set you back a cool $1,000 or more.
-Investing is all about buying low and selling high, so unless you got in on one of those big businesses early on, chances are you’ll overpay for stocks and limit your long term returns.
+Sure, looking at companies like Amazon and Apple is a good start, but a single stock in each will set you back a cool $1,000 or more.
+Investing is all about buying low and selling high.
+Unless you invest in one of these big businesses early on, chances are you’ll overpay for stocks and limit your long term returns.
 Today, investment apps like Betterment and Robinhood help consumers achieve their financial goals.

 The good news about investing?
-For those who are looking to take their money to the next level or those getting started with the basics, there are plenty of investment apps that can lend a hand.
+For those looking to take their money to are plenty of investment apps that can lend a hand.
 Unlike, say, two decades ago when your parents had to call an investment broker to help, new tech has brought such advice to your fingertips.

 However, with so many apps available, which ones are best to help manage and expand your hard earned cash?
-Funny you ask, because we tackle that question and give you a list of the apps that are best for investment advice.
+We tackle that question and give you a list of the apps that are best for investment advice.

 Are you investing for the first time?
 The Acorns app might be the app for you.
-Allowing users to link up their credit or debit card accounts, the app invests money into a diversified portfolio of index funds suggested by Nobel Prize-winning economist Harry Markowitz.
-In the words of Acorns’ co-founder and COO Jeff Cruttenden, “Acorns is designed for new and experienced investors who want a quick, easy, and automatic way to invest their money.
+It allows users to link up their credit or debit card accounts.
+The app invests money into a diversified portfolio of index funds suggested by Nobel Prize-winning economist Harry Markowitz.
+In the words of Acorns’ co-founder Jeff Cruttenden, “Acorns is designed for new and experienced investors who want a quick, easy, and automatic way to invest their money.
 People can get started in seconds; then set it and forget it.”

-With the ability to track, manage and optimize existing portfolios, SigFig gives users a place to manage all of their investments through the app.
+SigFig provides users one place to manage all of their investments.
 With a simple dashboard catered to the user, real-time views of every stock, mutual fund, ETF and other investments are easily visible.

 The Yahoo!
 Finance app might be the most streamlined investment app available, with the design focused on a personalized user experience that allows users to sync up their portfolios and quotes across multiple devices.
 Looking for some quick stock advice or numbers?
 Simply open the app to stay up-to-date with breaking news and trends for information on companies you may want to invest in.